-A single crystal of Gd$^{3+}$:CaWO$_4$ with a 0.05\% spin concentration is placed on top of the $\Omega$-loop of the Nb resonator and the setup described above is used to record the reflected signal as a function of field and frequency.
-At resonance, the microwave frequency $\omega$ matches the spin level splitting and the absorbed power generates a dip in the reflected signal.
-The electro-nuclear levels are eigenvalues of the Gd$^{3+}$ $S=7/2$ ion in the $I4/a$ tetragonal symmetry\cite{Zalkin1964} of the host matrix \cite{Hempstead1960}:
+A single crystal of Gd$^{3+}$:CaWO$_4$ with a 0.05\% spin concentration is placed on top of the $\Omega$~loop of the Nb resonator and the setup described above is used to record the reflected signal as a function of field and frequency.
+At resonance, the microwave frequency $\omega$ matches the spin-level splitting and the absorbed power generates a dip in the reflected signal.
+The electronuclear levels are eigenvalues of the Gd$^{3+}$ $S=7/2$ ion in the $I4/a$ tetragonal symmetry\cite{Zalkin1964} of the host matrix \cite{Hempstead1960}:

-where $O_p^k$ are the Stevens operators \cite{Rudowicz2004}, $\mu_B$ is the Bohr magneton, $\boldsymbol{H}_0$ is the applied magnetic field vector and ($g_{\|}$, $g_{\perp}$) = (1.991,1.992) are the g-factors parallel and perpendicular to the crystallographic \textit{c}-axis respectively.
-The presence of the \textsuperscript{155}Gd ($A_{155}$ = 12.40~MHz abundance 14.7\%) and \textsuperscript{157}Gd ($A_{157}$ = 16.28~MHz abundance 15.7\%) \cite{Hempstead1960,Baibekov2017} isotopes with the nuclear spin \textit{I} = 3/2 cause the splitting of each electronic \textsuperscript{8}\textit{S}\textsubscript{7/2} multiplet into 2\textit{I}+1 states.
-As discussed below, our spectroscopically found values for the prefactors of the Stevens operators are within a $\sim$2~\% difference of values obtained in previous studies \cite{Harvey1971}.
-The $\boldsymbol{H}_0$ provides an in-situ tool to control the admixture of states of different $S_z$ projections.
-In the present study, the field is applied almost perpendicular to the $c$-axis, as discussed below, leading to a significant mixture of pure $|S_z\rangle$ states some of the eigenstates as shown in the supplementary materials \cite{Franco-RiveraSI}.
+where $O_p^k$ are the Stevens operators \cite{Rudowicz2004}, $\mu_B$ is the Bohr magneton, $\mathbf{H}_0$ is the applied magnetic field vector and ($g_{\|}$, $g_{\perp}$) = (1.991,1.992) are the $g$-factors parallel and perpendicular to the crystallographic \textit{c}~axis respectively.
+The presence of the \textsuperscript{155}Gd ($A_{155}$ = 12.40~MHz abundance 14.7\%) and \textsuperscript{157}Gd ($A_{157}$ = 16.28~MHz abundance 15.7\%) \cite{Hempstead1960,Baibekov2017} isotopes with nuclear spin \textit{I} = 3/2 causes the splitting of each electronic \textsuperscript{8}\textit{S}\textsubscript{7/2} multiplet into $2I+1$ states.
+As discussed below, our spectroscopically found values for the prefactors of the Stevens operators are within an approximately 2~\% difference of values obtained in previous studies \cite{Harvey1971}. $\mathbf{H}_0$ provides an \textit{in-situ} tool to control the admixture of states of different $S_z$ projections.
+In the present study, the field is applied almost perpendicular to the $c$~axis, as discussed below, leading to a significant mixture of pure $|S_z\rangle$ states.
+Some of the eigenstates are shown in the Supplemental Material \cite{Franco-RiveraSI}.